 Reduction of emissions in the on-road category is where discussion is directed in Part 2.
 I can’t lie: headway has been made in this regard, but the positive work must be sustained.
-The country call ill-afford to backslide.
+The country can ill-afford to backslide.
 If it does, then progress made, whatever that is, begins to become undone.

 Autos – from: “More miles driven means more emissions, period, and more, not less, are driving” (Sept.
 3):

 “Last Friday, Aug.
 29th, the U.S. Department of Transportation, Federal Highway Administration (FHWA) put out a press release: ‘New Data Show U.S. Driving at Highest Level in Six Years: Nearly Three Trillion Miles Traveled Over Last 12 Months Supports Call for Greater Transportation Investment,’ and in it the FHWA expressed: ‘Americans drove more than 2.97 trillion miles between July 2013 and June 2014, the most recent month for which data are available.
 In the first half of 2014, drivers traveled 1.446 trillion miles – the largest since 2010 and the fourth-highest in the report’s 78-year history.’

 “In addition, the agency, also in the release, called for increased highway investment.”